-You can still use the zero based method doing the budget by paycheck method (aka biweekly budgeting).
+You can still use the zero based method while doing the budget by paycheck method (aka biweekly budgeting).
 You just need to do a little more pre-work in looking at bill due dates, dividing up spending, and sinking funds (this is optional, you don’t always have to have sinking funds, but they are so helpful).

 How to use your zero based budget during the month

-When your monthly bills come in, you need to log them on your zero based budgeting template in the “actual” right column.
+When your monthly bills come in, you need to log them on your zero-based budgeting template in the “actual” right column.
 Remember, your estimated guesses go in the “budgeted” left column.

 If your bills are over what you expected them to be, then you need to go down to your discretionary spending to decide where you’re going to cut.
 This stinks I know, but this is the way it goes.

-You’ll also need to be diligent about tracking what happens throughout the course of each day as well as weekly, so you can identify where things go off track before it becomes too much work, or too late.
+You’ll also need to be diligent about tracking what happens throughout the course of each day as well as weekly, so you can identify where things go off track before it becomes too much work or too late.
 Use a spending log to keep track of your discretionary category totals.

 What if I’ve overspent my monthly budget?

-During the month, if you’ve overspent and you can’t find anything else to cut, then it’s time to revisit your income category and see if you can increase it.
+During the month, if you’ve overspent and can’t find anything else to cut, then it’s time to revisit your income category and see if you can increase it.
 Either work overtime at your regular job, do more with your side hustle, or it’s time to start selling things that you don’t need anymore.

 I hate to say it, but the #1 underlying principle of budgeting is to spend less than you make.
 If you can’t nail this one thing then you will never have control of your finances.